DucAnh1712/Final-ML/README.md

 * **XGBoost** emerges as the overall **best performer** for long-term stability and accuracy (T+7).

 1. Absolute Accuracy Comparison (Test MAE and Test RMSE)

-This chart compares the average prediction error (RMSE) for the 7-day forecast. **Lower is better.**

 ![alt text](hourly/inference_results/compare_ALL_MODELS_Test_RMSE.png)
 ![alt text](hourly/inference_results/compare_ALL_MODELS_Test_MAE.png)